 The FLI program is administered by the New Jersey Department of Labor and Workforce Development and is financed via employee wage deductions.

 Paid Family Leave / Family Leave Insurance is available to all employed state residents given their employer is subject to the NJ Unemployment Compensation Law.
 Unlike the Family and Medical Leave Act, which is briefly mentioned above, there is no minimum number of employees required in order for a company to be covered for Family Leave Insurance benefits.
 As a general rule of thumb, most businesses that employ at least one person and pay a minimum of $1,000 / year are subject to the Unemployment Compensation Law.

-As of 2019, candidates must have earned a minimum of $172 per week in the state of New Jersey for at least 20 weeks prior to taking leave.
-Alternatively, they must have earned a minimum of $8,600 in the year preceding their leave.
+As of 2023, candidates must have earned a minimum of $260 per week in the state of New Jersey for at least 20 weeks prior to taking leave.
+Alternatively, they must have earned a combined total of $13,000 in the year preceding their leave.